- Initial training

 This course is aimed at students who have demonstrated their general culture and their interest in legal issues.
 But also their quality of written and oral expression, their capacity to work and their interest in current affairs.

-An interview allows a jury to evaluate the motivation and knowledge of the candidates (quality of the previous law curriculum in particular, general and legal culture, knowledge of current events, professional experience or internships, personal skills).
-This method of selection guarantees the quality of the Magistrate's promotions.
+An interview enables a panel of judges to assess the motivation and knowledge of candidates (quality of previous law studies in particular, general and legal culture, knowledge of current affairs, professional experience or internships, personal skills, etc.).
+This method of selection guarantees the quality of the Magistère's promotions.

-Direct entry into the second year (M1) or the third year (M2) is possible within the limits of available places.
-This direct entry is also subject to a selection interview which is conducted before a jury from the teaching staff.
-Admission to the Master's programme is based on a coherent academic record.
+Direct entry into the second year (M1) or the third year (M2) is possible subject to availability of places.
+This direct entry is also subject to a selection interview, which takes place before a jury drawn from the teaching staff.
+Admission to the Master's programme is decided on the basis of a coherent academic record.

 The Magistère relies on its pedagogical team, comprising academics (lawyers, economists, literary scholars, info-com...) and numerous professionals (journalists, communicators, web masters...) who share their experiences and know-how with the students.